cnwanneka/profile-card-component/README.md

 It often employs visual elements such as colors, typography, and icons to create an aesthetically pleasing and user-friendly presentation.

-I was motivated to design this profile card component as it enabled me to improve on my CSS skills.
+I was motivated to design this profile card component as it helped me to improve on my CSS skills.

 The technologies that I used to build this application are HTML and CSS.